annahosanna/reactor-http3-experiment/README.md

 ## Summary

 - This uses a combination of the examples referenced below, so I do not want to take credit for the similarities between this and those examples.
 Differences: There was not a single example which included the combined functionality to start three non blocking servers each serving a diffirent http protocol, routes which were seperate from the http server, and return various content.
 This readme is original work.
 - This program creates HTTP/1.1, HTTP/2, and HTTP/3 servers.
 Each server in turn produces headers to encourage the browser to switch to HTTPS and HTTP/3.
+(Set ma for h2 to 1 sec)
 - This project is only temporary, and I will switch to using Vert.x when Netty supports HTTP/3 (hopefully release 4.2), and Vert.x adds HTTP/3 support (hopefully Vert.x 5)

 ## Status

-- HTTP/3 upgrade is not working - current theory is untrusted self signed cert.
-- Rapid requests cause an ssl exception - not sure why
+1. HTTP/3 is working!!
+Firefox has settings to enable http3 with self signed certs.
+Chrome keeps causing errors on the server (Unless WebDeveloper Transport Tools are enable, in which case it doesn't even try http/3).

+- For macos - certs must have an extened key usage of serverAuth
+- For Chrome: Do not use "localhost" or "127.0.0.1" in your URL, but the actual hostname (Your software should not bind to localhost only either)
+- For Chrome: Do not send `Connection: close` from the server, or you will trigger a new TLS negotiation for each request (Although this header only applies to http/1.1; however for http/1.1 use `Connection: keep-alive`)

+2. Server error `javax.net.ssl.SSLHandshakeException: Received fatal alert: certificate_unknown` when ByteToMessageDecoder tries to decode the ssl stream.
+(Caused by Chrome)

+- Chrome causes the error when requesting a page but not following a link on the site; however, the correct content is still returned.
+Thus I think Chrome is trying to negotiate HTTP/3 on the first visit to a site - but if it fails then it doesn't try again.

-- Still do not know which QUIC token handler is in use (for secure tokens).
+3. Still do not know which QUIC token handler is in use (for secure tokens).
-- I do not know if a missing page causes the browser to fall back to http2; therefore, since favicon is always silently requested, I have accounted for that by returning an empty svg.
+4. I do not know if a missing page causes the browser to fall back to http2; therefore, since favicon is always silently requested, I have accounted for that by returning an empty svg.

 ## Basics of HTTP/3